MichaelLangbein/tdl2/backend/data/wiki/programming/design.md

 Using:

- - Marks: Point, line, area
+ - Marks are things to be displayed:
+   - Numbers, key-value pairs, ...
+ - Channels are properties of those marks:
- - Channels: Position, color, size
+   - Position, shape, color, size, opacity, texture, tooltips, ...

 Typically, a row in your csv is a mark, and a column is a channel.